 MR model with Bilstein shocks, Eibach springs, enhanced brakes and BBS wheels

 Interior The interior looks similar to the regular Lancer's, except it has heavily bolstered Recaro racing seats.
+Interior features include:

 Standard automatic climate control, power windows and locks, a six-speaker CD stereo and cruise control

-Standard audio controls on the steering wheel
+Standard steering-wheel audio controls

 Optional Rockford Fosgate audio system